You’re probably here because you’re a B2B marketer looking to build a B2B content marketing strategy.

 Example: HubSpot is renowned for its first-hand reports.

 Videos: more consumers than ever are seeking out visual forms of content like video.
-You can use these to show tutorials, interviews, and product demos.
+You can use an online video editor to create tutorials, interviews, and product demos.
 You can also enhance your engagement further with text to speech software by incorporating voiceovers into videos.

 Example: Oberlo has dedicated a corner of their website to video content.